-- 2. Trim Span It's used to help user calibrate the high limit of output range by entering the value. - Step 1.
-Click the Trim Span button after enabled Allow Calibration. - Step 2.
-The output signal will be delivered as the highest level, for example, if you select +/- 10V range, you will get around 10V. - Step 3.
+2. Trim Span - Helps users calibrate the high limit of output range by entering the value.

+Step 1.
+Click the Trim Span button after enabling Allow Calibration.

+Step 2.
+The output signal will be delivered as the highest level, for example, if you select +/- 10V range, you will get around 10V.

+Step 3.
 Please check if the voltage/current meter connected to the module is right to the highest level.
 If not, please adjust "Counts to trim" to correct the output value indicated on the meter.
-After calibrating to correct value, please click Apply button to take it effect. - Step 4.
+After calibrating to correct value, please click Apply button to take effect.

+Step 4.
 Click OK button to finish the process.